bcoles/kasld/docs/usage.md

 `security_context` are `null` when this vantage cannot read them, which is not the same as their being absent — an enforcing policy commonly hides its own state. `mac_enforcing` is the only one of the four that asserts anything: it is true only where a policy was observed actively confining this process.
+The same caveat applies to the oracle map: under such a policy a refusal is commonly indistinguishable from an absence at the point of the probe, so a document whose oracles are nearly all `unknown` describes a target that is confined, not a collection that went wrong.

 The `groups` array carries the leak evidence, one object per (`type`, `section`, `region`) — the same split the text readout prints as separate